wp-plugins/wp-attention-boxes/readme.txt

 == Changelog ==

-0.1 - original commit of this plugin
+= 0.2 =
-0.2 - fix bug .. there was an extra quote in the generated snippet and added a Tip to this plugin's f.a.q.
+* fix bug .. there was an extra quote in the generated snippet and added a Tip to this plugin's f.a.q.
-0.2 - bug fix
+= 0.3 =
-0.3 - added a convenient visual reference section that shows you what your DIV's look like w/o having to save your post and switch to this plugin's Settings page
+* added a convenient visual reference section that shows you what your DIV's look like w/o having to save your post and switch to this plugin's Settings page

 == Upgrade Notice ==

-There is no upgrade, just a bug fix
+= 0.3 =
-Added meta-box to post/page editing page to display the custom div's
+Added meta-box to post/page editing page to display the custom div's.
+This makes this plugin way more easier to use.

+= 0.2 =
+Fixes a bug that affects the css syntax